-Marae was restored under the lead of the specialists of Bishop Museum in 1953.
-For this first restoration project they choose an ancient marae, which was comparatively close to Papeete, located in picturesque site, visually impressive and with high historical importance.
+Marae was restored under the leadership of the specialists of Bishop Museum in 1953.
+For this first restoration project, they choose an ancient marae, which was comparatively close to Papeete, located in a picturesque site, visually impressive and with high historical importance.

 The site has informative signs which explain all the diverse details of this once important feature in the life of Polynesians.

 Tu-Mata-ira was in despair about the loss of his warrior.
 He ordered to make a large pit and made a fire there.
-When the fire heated the stones around it, with the pieces of broken spear the stones were spread in the pit and in the centre of the pit was placed the body of the slain hero.
+When the fire heated the stones around it, with the pieces of the broken spear the stones were spread in the pit, and in the center of the pit was placed the body of the slain hero.

-One part of the broken spear were placed at the head of warrior and one – under his ankles.
+One part of the broken spear was placed at the head of the warrior and one – under his ankles.
 The two remaining parts were placed at each side of the body.

 After the period of mourning the pyre was opened and the king declared that marae should be renamed to Arahurahu until the end of the time.

-Many believe that the spirit (tupaupau) of slain hero still is lingering here.
+Many believe that the spirit (tupaupau) of the slain hero still is lingering here.